seankross/developing-data-products/docs/04-Interactive-Graphics.md

 A simple example of creating a Google Chart in R is given below.
 First we create a simple dataset then plot it with a bar chart.
+Let's create a dataset with the Coursera Data Science Specialization instructors' age and twitter follwers in thousands.
+(Note the ages are fake, since I don't actually know Jeff or Roger's ages.)